kyungjae-lee/engineers-notebook/cpp-programming/inheritance.md

 ## When to Choose Inheritance over Composition?

 * If the "is-a" relationship dosn't make sense, then don't use public inheritance.
-* A rule of thumb when using inheritance is to step back, look at your design and be sure that the inheritance is appropriate.
+* Other times it's not so clear.
+A rule of thumb when using inheritance is to step back, look at your design and be sure that the inheritance is appropriate.
     - If you can model a relationship with composition, then you should consider doing that first since inheritance adds more complexity to your design.
+    - In this case, an inheritance relationship between student and account simply doesn't make sense, so we use composition.